Interest-free finance deals

 While they might seem too good to be true, they are often advertised as a way of enticing potential new customers.

 It’s also worth checking that if you are looking at a 0% APR deal, you’re not paying an inflated price for the vehicle.

 Zero per cent car finance deals from lenders typically work in the following way:

 A car dealership will often offer 0% finance as a promotion and a way of enticing new customers through the doors

-No interest is added to what you owe.
+The credit broker adds no interest to what you owe.
 But add-on fees and extra charges might be included that could make the 0% finance less competitive than other finance deals

 Can I get a 0% deal on a used car?